 Visit DavidvonKampen.com for more.

-Joshua Shank’s (b.
-1980) music has been called “jubilant…ethereal” (Santa Barbara News-Press) and “evocative and atmospheric…distilling a sustained mood most impressively” (Gramophone).
-He has been commissioned by ensembles such as the Young New Yorkers’ Chorus, the Cincinnati Conservatory of Music, the American Choral Directors Association, The Esoterics, the Minnesota All-State Choir and the Lorelei Ensemble (Boston).
-From 2004-2014, he served as Composer-In-Residence for the Minneapolis-based professional choir The Singers – Minnesota Choral Artists.
-During that time, he collaborated annually to expand and invigorate the repertoire for professional-caliber ensembles through innovative programming as well as new works written specifically for the ensemble.
+Joshua Shank’s works have been widely performed by educational and professional ensembles alike.
+His music has been called “jubilant…ethereal” (Santa Barbara News-Press) and “evocative and atmospheric” (Gramophone).
+The Boston Classical Review called his Magnificat for the Mothers of the Plaza de Mayo “powerful” and “emotionally charged.”
+He has been commissioned by ensembles such as Conspirare, the Young New Yorkers’ Chorus, the Cincinnati Conservatory of Music, the American Choral Directors Association, The Esoterics, and the Lorelei Ensemble.
+From 2004 to 2014, he served as Composer-In-Residence for the Minneapolis-based professional choir, The Singers.
+During that time, he collaborated annually with fellow composers-in-residence Jocelyn Hagen and Abbie Betinis to expand and invigorate the repertoire for professional-caliber ensembles through innovative programming as well as new works written specifically for the choir.

 Learn more at www.joshuashank.com